SergioV3005/jailbreak-game/README.md

 * Create other levels, trying with bigger models or more elaborated prompts.
 * Improve interface -> make it dynamic and not static
+* Add guide to the readme
+* Restructure the repository adequately